alum-challenges/alum-challenges/README.md

 - Expand the portfolio of CS50 alumns.

 ## TODO:
+These are the steps needed to create a minimum viable product (MVP)
 - Log in via OAuth
 - View problems
 - Use check50 to validate